 The neighborhood is inviting and welcoming, characterized by its friendly street life with restaurants, boutiques, mom and pop shops, amazing cafecito, and endless activities.
 The people are warm-hearted, passionate and caring individuals.

-Little Havana is noted as a center of social, cultural, and political activity in Miami.
-Its festivals, including the Calle Ocho Festival, Viernes Culturales/Cultural Fridays, the Three Kings Parade and others, have been televised to millions of people every year on different continents.
-It is also known for its landmarks, including Calle Ocho (SW 8th Street/Tamiami Trail), and its Walk of Fame (for famous artists and Latin personalities, including Celia Cruz, Willy Chirino, and Gloria Estefan), the Cuban Memorial Boulevard, Plaza de la Cubanidad, Domino Park, the Tower Theater, Jose Marti Park, the Firestone/Walgreens Building, St. John Bosco Catholic Church, Municipio de Santiago de Cuba and others.
+Festivals such as the Calle Ocho Festival, Viernes Culturales/Cultural Fridays, the Three Kings Parade and many more are popular events throughout the year.
+There are many iconic landmarks, including Calle Ocho (SW 8th Street/Tamiami Trail), and its Walk of Fame (for famous artists and Latin personalities, including Celia Cruz, Willy Chirino, and Gloria Estefan), the Cuban Memorial Boulevard, Plaza de la Cubanidad, Domino Park, the Tower Theater, Jose Marti Park, the Firestone/Walgreens Building, St. John Bosco Catholic Church, Municipio de Santiago de Cuba and others.

 In 2015, Little Havana was included in the National Trust for Historic Preservation’s annual list of 11 Most Endangered Places.
 In 2017, the Trust declared it a national treasure.

 Little Havana has some amazing restaurants to try with the best Cuban cuisine in town.
 Be sure to stop by Azucar Ice Cream Company which is known as an artisanal ice cream and sorbet boutique.
 The flavors are continuously changing with flavors such as flan, passion fruit and mamey.